FENECON Industrial XL Operating Instructions

 • The electrical energy storage system must not be disposed of with normal household waste.

-• Scrap metallic material residues.
+• Scrap metallic materials.

-• Have plastic elements recycled.
+• Send plastic elements for recycling.

 • Dispose of the remaining components sorted according to material properties.